reaver-project/reaverlib/README.md

 also be useful for people from outside of it.
 This document briefly explains how to use each of the libraries.

+## Installation

+You will need the following tools installed in your system:

+ * POSIX shell
+ * make
+ * git
+ * clang++, libc++ (I have **no plans** of supporting GCC at any point in the future)
+ * Boost, built with clang++ and libc++ (most prebuilt Boost distributions for Linux are built with GCC and libstdc++ and they do not work properly with clang++ and libc++)

+To install ReaverLib, enter the following commands in your console:

+    git clone git://github.com/griwes/ReaverLib
+    cd ReaverLib
+    make
+    sudo make install

 ## `reaver::style`